Learn more about the life of Tom Petty, as well as locations connected to him.

 Note that paywall usage fees charged by the newspaper may apply.

 Document and preserve, that's what Tom Petty Trail is attempting to do with Tom Petty's Florida history.
-Helpful in this preservation have been the above books along with networking with fellow fans at Facebook's Tom Petty Nation.
+Helpful in this preservation have been the above books, networking with fellow fans at Facebook's Tom Petty Nation, and interviewing those who were connected to his life in some way.

-But I wish to give a special thank you to Keith Harben, who was Tom Petty's lifelong friend who grew up a stone's throw from Tom's childhood home.
+I wish to give a special thank you to Keith Harben, Tom Petty's lifelong friend who grew up a stone's throw from Tom's childhood home.
 Tom was "my adventure partner," Keith told me.
 "There was never a dull moment, which is good."

-Keith was instrumental in getting the city to rename Northwest Park, where he and Tom would regularly play as kids, with its current name of Tom Petty Park.
-And it was Keith who came up with the idea for the annual Tom Petty Weekend (https://www.visitgainesville.com/tompetty/) in mid-October, held around the time of Tom's 1950 birthday, Oct.
+Keith was instrumental in getting the city to rename Northeast Park, where he and Tom would regularly play as kids, with its current name of Tom Petty Park.
+And it was Keith who came up with the idea for the annual Tom Petty Weekend, held around the time of Tom's 1950 birthday, Oct.
 20 -- nine days after Keith's, Oct.
 11.

 Keith is one heck of a nice guy.
 It's no wonder that he was Tom's lifelong friend.
 But to me, Keith Harben is the true Tom Petty Scholar.